The Complete Beginners Guide to Tretinoin

 How to Apply Tretinoin Correctly - The Skincare Culture

-Wait until your skin is fully dry after cleansing, and apply a pea-sized amount by dotting bit by bit in different areas of the face, including the forehead, cheeks, chin, temples, and jawline.
+After cleansing, wait until your skin is fully dry, and apply a pea-sized amount by dotting bit by bit in different areas of the face, including the forehead, cheeks, chin, temples, and jawline.

-Once your dots are evenly distributed, start by rubbing the product into the skin with only two fingertips.
-You don’t want your tretinoin to stay on your hands, so it’s important not to use your entire palms or more than two fingers to rub it in.
+Once your dots are evenly distributed, rub the product into the skin with only two fingertips.
+You don’t want your tretinoin to stay on your hands, so it’s important not to rub it in with all your palms or more than two fingers.

-After you’re done, make sure to wash your hands with soap because your fingertips will start to peel if even a little bit of tretinoin remains on them.
+After you’re done, wash your hands with soap because your fingertips will start to peel if even a little bit of tretinoin remains on them.

 When to Expect Results from Using Tretinoin?

-Additionally, any improvement seen requires continual use for maintenance.
-Assuming the treatment is well tolerated, the only reason to discontinue would be pregnancy.
+Assuming the treatment is well tolerated, the only reason to discontinue the use of tretinoin would be pregnancy due to the potential effects it may have on fetal development.

 How to Deal With Tretinoin Irritation - The Skincare Culture

-Here are six tips on how to deal with tretinoin side effects and keep your skin healthy when starting tretinoin:
+Here are five tips on how to keep your skin healthy when starting tretinoin:

 Apply Tretinoin to Dry Skin

-Tretinoin is more readily absorbed by wet or damp skin, which is likely to be way too aggressive and cause irritation, stinging, and sensitivity.
+Tretinoin is more readily absorbed by wet or damp skin, making it more aggressive and likely to cause irritation, stinging, and sensitivity.

 Apply Tretinoin on Alternate Days

-Start by applying tretinoin every 48 to 72 hours because this will help your skin get used to it somewhat faster.
+Start by applying tretinoin every 72 hours because this may help your skin get used to it faster.

-So while you think you are helping your skin by only applying tretinoin two times a week in the beginning, you are actually prolonging the process of getting used to the active ingredient.
+So, while you think you are helping your skin by only applying tretinoin two times a week in the beginning, you may be actually prolonging the process of getting used to the active ingredient.

 Apply Tretinoin Twenty Minutes After a Moisturizer

-When starting tretinoin, you want to really take your moisturizing game seriously and diligently apply moisturizer in the morning and evening (20-30 minutes after applying tretinoin) as this will help to soothe and protect your skin barrier.
+When starting tretinoin, you want to take your moisturizing game seriously and diligently apply moisturizer in the morning and evening (20-30 minutes after applying tretinoin), as this will help soothe and protect your skin barrier.

 Apply Moisturizer over Tretinoin

-If your skin starts becoming too irritated, it’s best to avoid applying tretinoin for a couple of days.
+If your skin becomes too irritated, it’s best to avoid applying tretinoin for several days.

-Have a Gentle Skincare Routine When Startin Tretinoin
+Have a Gentle Skincare Routine When Starting Tretinoin

-Having a simple skincare routine that consists of gentle products is key when starting tretinoin, as your skin will likely get irritated in the first few weeks and will need special care and support.
+A simple skincare routine that consists of gentle products is key when starting tretinoin, as your skin will likely get irritated in the first few weeks and need special care and support.

 The Best Skincare Routine When Starting Tretinoin